 I found this Dental Care Water Additive, I’ve been using it for about a month now and seems to be really working great.
 I am keeping track of their progress with the plaque build-up and will be reporting back in a couple months.

 Dog training classes are not cheap.
 It can cost anywhere from $100 for a basic training class to $1,000’s for a behaviorist training program.

 Training your dog at home is totally possible.
 But you need to be consistent and be aware you are always training.
 Your everyday actions are shaping your dog’s behavior.

 If you find yourself in a situation that your dog needs medical attention that you cannot afford, look into Care Credit.
-I wish I knew about this service before.
-We’ve gone through some personal hardships in the past and would love to have had this option.

 We should never be faced with the choice of feeding your family or giving your dog the surgery he needs to survive.
 But it happens way too often.
 It’s not because we don’t love our pets, but we have to make some tough decisions.

 Consider starting a savings account for your dog.
 Stocking away even $25 a month could pay off huge when you have a medical emergency.
 And if you are lucky and your dog stays healthy over the next 10+years, you have saved $3,000 for a rainy day of any kind.